PSARA License Registration – Start Your Private Security Agencies

 2. Nationality

-The applicant (owner/director/partner) must be an Indian citizen.
+The applicant (owner/director/partner) for PSARA license must be an Indian citizen.

 3. Clean Background

-The person involved must not have any criminal record or connection with any organization banned under any law.
+The person must not have any criminal record or association with any organization banned under any law.

 4. Financial Standing

-The applicant should have a sound financial record to ensure payment of salaries, training, and operational expenses.
+The applicant should have a good financial standing to take care of payment of salaries, training, and operational expenses.

 5. Training Tie-up

-The agency must establish a tie-up with a government-recognized training institute for imparting training to its security personnel.
+The agency must have a tie-up with a Government-recognised training institute to impart training to its security personnel.

 Documents Required for PSARA License